Pants complex, TQFT and hyperbolic geometry: Introduction

 We consider the quantum intersection number as a function $n: \CV\times \CV \longrightarrow \NN$ and we use a general process we call \emph{metrification} to promote it to a metric $d_{qt}$ on $\CV$ such that the mapping class $\M$ acts by isometries on $(\CV, \dn)$.
 Roughly speaking, the distance $\dn(P, Q)$ is the smallest total quantum intersection number over all finite sequences in $\CV$ from $P$ to $Q$.

-We prove the following theorem showing that the pants graph $\CE$ equipped with the metric $\dn$ derived from TQFT coarsely records the geometry of Teichm\"uller space $\TS$ equipped with its Weil-Petersson metric $d_{WP}$.
+We prove the following theorem showing that the 0-skeleton of pants graph equipped with the metric $\dn$ derived from TQFT, coarsely records the geometry of Teichm\"uller space $\TS$ equipped with its Weil-Petersson metric $d_{WP}$.

-\begin{theorem} The pants graph $\CE$ with the metric $\dn$ is quasi-isometric to the Teichm\"uller space with its Weil-Petersson metric $d_{WP}$.
+\begin{theorem} The metric space $\CV$ with the metric $\dn$ is quasi-isometric to the Teichm\"uller space with its Weil-Petersson metric $d_{WP}$.

 \end{theorem}